English Title: The Grim Reaper

 Writers: Pier Paolo Pasolini, Sergio Citti, Bernardo Bertolucci

 Giancarlo De Rosa

-Bertolucci’s director debut has a quite distinctive Neo-Italian modus operandi, utilizing a multi-narrative structure of portraying different groups of people’s idle life, who have been involved into a prostitute murder case.
+Bertolucci’s feature debut is presented with a quite distinctive streak of Neo-Italian modus operandi, utilizing a multi-narrative structure of portraying different groups of people’s idle life, who have been involved into a prostitute murder case.
 The raw-texture of the film is magnificently preserved and the primitive settings are bold enough to impose an intimate analysis upon various Italian people’s mind-state at that particular time.
 At the age of 22, it was a great opportunity for Bertolucci to be granted the permission to work on his master Pasolini’s script for his own career inception.
-Also it’s a gutsy manoeuvre for Pasolini to trust his young disciple to fully excavate his talent, which is regretfully a rare case now in the cinema business.
+Also it’s a gutsy maneuver for Pasolini to trust his young disciple to fully excavate his talent, which is regretfully a rare case now in the cinema business.

 During the park scenes, the film has a distinctively poignant tableaux scenery, but elsewhere the nonchalant idleness of each segmental piece is astonishingly fragmentary and unable to relate it to the core murder case in any rate, the film sacrifices its more audience arresting detective fodder to pursue a random characterization of Bertolucci’s own mark although may at odds with his later more prestigious work.